conso/katacombs/README.md

 ```

 * #### *Using items*
-    **USE** will perform an action with the item, if the environment is setup for it.
-It can give an extra sentence in the main description, unlock a passage toward a hidden location, release a new item in the location.
+    **USE** will perform an action with the item, if the environment is setup for it and if we have the item in the bag.
+The action can result in an extra sentence in the main description, unlocking a passage toward a hidden location, releasing a new item in the location.
 ```
 > USE KEYS
 THE RED DOOR HAS BEEN UNLOCKED!